farirpgs/fari-app/lib/srds/fate-core.md

 But no one’s going to ignore that character.
 Inserting these kinds of aspect-related details into your narration can help your game seem more vivid and consistent, even when you’re not shuffling fate points around.

-{example}

-In a session of Hearts of Steel, Landon comes back to his home village of Vinfeld, only to find that it has been sacked by barbarians and that his mentor, Old Finn, has been kidnapped.
+> In a session of Hearts of Steel, Landon comes back to his home village of Vinfeld, only to find that it has been sacked by barbarians and that his mentor, Old Finn, has been kidnapped.
+>

-Amanda tells him that the other villagers are overjoyed that he’s come back, and in a scene where he talks to the village elders, she also says that they want him to stay and help with rebuilding the town.
+> Amanda tells him that the other villagers are overjoyed that he’s come back, and in a scene where he talks to the village elders, she also says that they want him to stay and help with rebuilding the town.
+>

-Lenny looks at some of the aspects on Landon’s sheet: Disciple of the Ivory Shroud, I Owe Old Finn Everything, The Manners of a Goat, and Smashing is Always an Option.
+> Lenny looks at some of the aspects on Landon’s sheet: Disciple of the Ivory Shroud, I Owe Old Finn Everything, The Manners of a Goat, and Smashing is Always an Option.
 His read of those aspects is that they show Landon as being very straightforward (to the point of rudeness), aggressive, inclined to solve problems through violence, and very loyal to those he considers his own.
+>

-Because of his aspects, there’s not a prayer’s chance in hell Landon’s going to stay and help the town when Finn might still be alive.
+> Because of his aspects, there’s not a prayer’s chance in hell Landon’s going to stay and help the town when Finn might still be alive.
 And not only that, he’s going to tell the elders exactly how he feels about the fact that they didn’t send a rescue party after Old Finn themselves.
 Probably he uses words like “spineless” and “worthless.”
 You know, words that really make people sympathize with you.
+>

-Amanda says that he enrages the elders so much that they’re pondering banishing him from town for his insolence.
+> Amanda says that he enrages the elders so much that they’re pondering banishing him from town for his insolence.
 She holds up a fate point and grins, indicating a compel—his manners are going to get him kicked out of Vinfeld.
+>

-Lenny takes it, accepting that complication.
+> Lenny takes it, accepting that complication.
 “Screw them anyway,” he says.
 “I’ll rescue Finn without their help.”

-### REMOVING OR CHANGING AN ASPECT
+### Removing Or Changing An Aspect

 Game and character aspects change through advancement.
 See the Milestones section in The Long Game for that.